calvin-mar/Summer_2025_Autograder/Zip_Files_Executables/README.md

 <h1>Executables:</h1>

-createExe.py automatically detects what OS your system is on and attempts to compile the executables through 4 different commands (to minimize chances of failure) depending on the locaiton of the pyinstaller package.
+createExe.py automatically detects what OS your system is on and attempts to compile the executables through 4 different commands (to minimize chances of failure) depending on the location of the pyinstaller package.

 <h2>Installation: </h2>